 Clusters of DIASources detected on visits taken at different times are associated with either a DIAObject or an SSObject, to represent the underlying astrophysical phenomenon.
-The as- DMS-REQ-0285 sociation can be made in two different ways: by assuming the underlying phenomenon is an object within the Solar System moving on an orbit around the Sun, or by assuming it to be distant enough to only exhibit small parallactic and proper motion.
+The as- DMS-REQ-0285 sociation can be made in two different ways: by assuming the underlying phenomenon is an object within the Solar System moving on an orbit around the Sun17, or by assuming it to be distant enough to only exhibit small parallactic and proper motion18.
 The latter type of association is performed during difference image analysis right after the image has been acquired.
-The former is done at daytime by the Moving Objects Processing Software (MOPS), DMS-REQ-0089 unless the DIASource is an apparition of an already known SSObject.
+The former is done at daytime by the object linking element of the Solar System Processing Pipeline, unless the DIASource is an apparition of an already known SSObject.
 In that case, it will be flagged as such during difference image analysis.